Did you know:

 A. Product Packaging

-In May 2012, the Ontario Tender Fruit Producers Marketing Board introduced QR Codes on fruit packaging.
+Statistics show that the usage of QR Codes is soaring.
+To ride this wave, the Ontario Tender Fruit Producers Marketing Board introduced QR Codes on fruit packaging.
 Scanning this QR Code allowed buyers to view more information about the fruit.

 “We want to make it as easy as possible for consumers to access information about tender fruit, whether that’s at the grocery store or on their smart phone device while they’re on the go.With the many different recipes as well as information on where fruit is available, it’s never been this easy to buy and enjoy local” – Sarah Marshall, Manager, Ontario Tender Fruit Producers Marketing Board